My Career StoryJul 27, 2020

 A few months into our time in Taiwan I discovered Tandem Nomads and I enrolled in the Business Idea Accelerator programme.
 The best thing I have done for myself, potentially ever!
 It was through Amel and Sundae’s coaching that I discovered my passions, my dreams and channeled my energy into creating Expat Parenting Abroad.

 I feel hugely privileged to have had so many amazing opportunities and career twists along my journey.
 My proudest achievement so far is Expat Parenting Abroad.
 I love the impact I am having on the parents I work with, the changes they are making and the way they are turning their lives around.

 When I reflect on my career story, I can say the one thing that has always been paramount to me, is that I add value.
 No matter if it’s a volunteer position or a paid position, I need to be adding value to the people I am working with.
 It is this passion that has led me to what I am doing now.

 What’s next… well I actually have some exciting things planned for you!
-Stay tuned over the coming weeks to find out more.
+Stay tuned in early 2021 to find out more.

 Ps – if you want to be the first to hear about what’s coming, sign up to my weekly newsletter 🙂

 Are you ready to have more confidence in yourself?
 Download This Free Video Training

 Discover how with clarity you can boost your confidence and be there for yourself and your family, without the guilt.
 If you truly want to feel more confident in yourself, this is your time to show up!